Oswaldo Cabrera Player Props: Yankees vs. Orioles

 Oswaldo Cabrera At The Plate

-- Cabrera enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .467.

-- This season, Cabrera has totaled at least one hit in four of six games (66.7%), and had multiple hits twice.
+- Cabrera has gotten a hit in four of seven games this year (57.1%), with multiple hits twice.

-- Cabrera has driven in a run in one game this season, and it was more than one in that game.
+- Cabrera has an RBI in one game this season, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.